GoThereGit/EvaHan/EvaHan2023.md

 Researchers who are interested in machine translation and assisted machine translation of Chinese classic texts.

 # Organizers
-Li Bin, School of Chinese Language and Literature, Nanjing Normal University;
-Wang Dongbo, College of Information Management, Nanjing Agricultural University; Shen Si, School of Economics and Management, Nanjing University of Science and Technology;
+* Wang Dongbo, College of Information Management, Nanjing Agricultural University
+* Shen Si, School of Economics and Management, Nanjing University of Science and Technology
-Feng Minxuan, School of Chinese Language and Literature, Nanjing Normal University;
+* Feng Minxuan, School of Chinese Language and Literature, Nanjing Normal University
-Xu Chao, School of Chinese Language and Literature, Nanjing Normal University;
+* Xu Chao, School of Chinese Language and Literature, Nanjing Normal University
-Zhao Lianzhen, School of Foreign Languages, Nanjing University of Chinese Medicine;
+* Zhao Lianzhen, School of Foreign Languages, Nanjing University of Chinese Medicine
-Sun Wenlong, School of Foreign Languages, Nanjing Tech University
+* Sun Wenlong, School of Foreign Languages, Nanjing Tech University
+* Li Bin, School of Chinese Language and Literature, Nanjing Normal University

 # Data
 The cross-lingual machine translation of Chinese classic texts consists of two parts: the Classical-Chinese-to-Modern-Chinese machine translation and the Classical-Chinese-to-English machine translation.
 The overall parallel texts for machine translation are presented as follows.